 Thorphinsty Hall Cottage lies on the eastern flank of Cartmel Fell, looking out to the rugged cliff of Whitbarrow Scar and its nature reserve.
 Formerly a grand country house, the hall has been divided into three separate accommodations, each with private grounds or gardens.

-The Cottage is the Lakeland bolt hole of owners Stuart and June Rowley, which they have refurbished to offer their guests a very comfortable retreat, set in perfect peace and tranquillity, a place to truly relax and enjoy along with exploring the many local walks and villages and with easy access to the wider Lake District National Park.
+The Cottage is the Lakeland bolt hole of the owners, which they have refurbished to offer their guests a very comfortable retreat, set in perfect peace and tranquillity, a place to truly relax and enjoy along with exploring the many local walks and villages and with easy access to the wider Lake District National Park.
 If the first year reviews are a guide then this is quite a special Lake District Cottage.

 The approach is across the tops of Cartmel Fell and then by a tree lined lane down to the little hamlet where the hall, along with a few other properties lie.
 Turning off the lane, down a steepish private drive, you come to the forecourt with plenty of parking.